 What Is The Order Management System?

-An order management system offers you a single source to see and handle all customer orders.
+An order management system offers a single source to see and handle all customer orders.

 Some solutions include a two-way sync, which ensures that order information is transferred between the order management system and the eCommerce platform while allowing you to see the entire process.
 It can aid in automating the flow of sales order data to all the retail supply chain parts.